GLIDEFORM and DEEPFRAME — the low-drag and deep-hull co-dominance behind the Sydney Hobart fleet.

 Nationality/Class/Designer Cluster

-Farr anchors nearly a quarter of the Australian fleet.
+Farr Designs anchors more than a fifth of the Australian fleet.

-Farr Designs' office designed 17 of the 74 Australian boats (23.0%) — a dominant share led by the FARR 40 OD owner-driver class and extending across the RP 55, Farr 30, and TP 52 programs.
-Reichel/Pugh forms a clear second pole with 10 boats (13.5%).
-Together the two designers anchor more than a third of the classified fleet across owner-driver one-design, grand-prix sportboat, and big-boat classes — a design concentration that outlasts any single race.
+Farr Designs' office designed 21.4% (12 boats) of the 56-boat Australian national fleet — the most-represented single-designer footprint, led by the Farr 40 OD owner-driver class and extending across the RP 55, Farr 30, and TP-52 programs.
+Reichel/Pugh forms the clearest American grand-prix second pole — the design lineage that threads through TP-52 and custom big-boat programs.
+Together the two design offices span owner-driver one-design, grand-prix sportboat, and big-boat classes — a design concentration that outlasts any single race and that the Worlds traveler VUDU (Botin, a third design lineage) does not displace.

 Join the world's offshore racing teams.